 Speculation, however, soon arose as to whether all of the ship's contents had been recovered from the river.
 In August 1966, a search was launched at the former wreck site, spearheaded by the local Confederate Centennial Committee in cooperation with the Kinston City Council.
 The city furnished equipment and labor for the task.

 At the Caswell display site, the reassembled hull was cleaned and a temporary preservative treatment was applied.
 Finally, in 1969 an enormous shelter70 feet wide and 180 feet longwas erected over the warship's remains to provide protection from the elements.
-Formal preservation of the hull remnant began in 1970, and has continued until the present day.
+Formal preservation of the hull remnant began in 1970.

 The original display site, only yards from the banks of the Neuse, was located on the river's flood plain.
 Consequently, rising water in the area was a common problem.
 In September 1996, Hurricane Fran caused the Neuse to spill its banks, flooding the display site and damaging the remains of the old gunboat.

 In 1998 the CSS Neuse was moved to higher ground on the site.
 The following year, eastern North Carolina suffered from extreme flooding during hurricanes Dennis and Floyd.
 This left the visitor center and museum uninhabitable due to standing flood waters.
 The artifacts were recovered from the building after the waters started to recede and were taken to Raleigh for re-conservation.